Mark-Cooper-Janssen-Vooles/Todolendar.UI/README.md

 # Todolender.UI

-This repository is the frontend for Todolender, a project which is a todo list and calender fusion.
+This repository is the frontend for Todolender, a project which is a todo list and calendar fusion.

 The backend for Todolender is found at [Todolender.API](https://github.com/Mark-Cooper-Janssen-Vooles/Todolender.API).